abdolence/circe-tagged-adt-codec-scala3/README.md

 }
 ```
 ### Configure and customise base ADT Encoder/Decoder implementation
-In case you need to slightly different style of coding of your ADT to JSON, there is an API to change it.
+In case you need a slightly different style of coding of your ADT to JSON, there is an API to change it.

-Let's assume that you'd like to produce a bit different JSON something like this:
+Let's assume that you'd like to produce a bit different JSON like this:

 ```json
 {